ingof/smi-tools/README.md

 * **optional:** serialWait<br>
 default is 60 (ms)

-**example:**<br>
+**Example:**<br>
-smi drive should go up and is connected via /dev/ttyS0 and is waiting 60ms for Answer
+Smi drive should go up and is connected via /dev/ttyS0 and is waiting 60ms for Answer
 ```
 smi 12 up /dev/ttyS0 60
 ```